Reason for jaw clenching. Bruxism in adults: a harmless condition or a dangerous problem

 Conservative and traditional medicine

-From folk remedies for bruxism, a warm compress in the area of \u200b\u200bthe temporomandibular joint helps - heat relieves spasm and prevents jaws from clenching.
-Before going to bed, you should also chew a carrot or chewing gum so that the muscles get a load and do not contract at night.
+From folk remedies helps with bruxism warm compress in the area of the temporomandibular joint – heat relieves spasm and prevents jaw clenching.
+Before going to bed, you should also chew carrots or chewing gum so that your muscles get a workout and don’t contract at night.

 For preventive purposes, you should normalize your psycho-emotional state, learn self-massage and relaxation techniques, and get rid of bad habits.
 This is the only way to prevent the development of a problem that has a destructive effect on a wonderful smile.